adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 Bloat makes it harder to maintain and degrades performance (albeit in a minor way).

-## What if I really want to reuse a style?
+## What if you really want to reuse a style?

-On occasion it makes sense to reuse a style.
+On occasion it can make sense to reuse a style.
 In this case use the comma in your selectors and place it in a well named file.

 For example let's say you wanted a bunch of different modules or components to have red text you might do this: